msabvid/DeepLearning-StochasticControl/README.md

 # Infinite horizon time LQR problem solved with Deep Learning and Dynamic Programming
 See `lqr_infinite_horizon.ipnyb`

 TODO: add entropy in the value function to add exploration.
-(We have to know the whole distribution!)
+(We need to know the whole distribution!)

 # Finite Horizon time Stochastic Control solved using Deep Learning
 See `lqr.py`.